seunomosowon/SA-geodistance/README.md

 Questions asked on Splunk answers will be answered either by the community of users or by the developer when available.
 All support questions should include the version of Splunk and OS.

-You can also contact the developer directly form the app page <https://splunkbase.splunk.com/app/3232/>.
+You can also contact the developer directly via [Splunkbase] (https://splunkbase.splunk.com/app/3232/).
 Feedback and feature requests can also be sent via splunkbase.

 Issues can also be submitted at the [SA-geodistance repo via on Github] (https://github.com/seunomosowon/SA-geodistance/issues)